Marc Lépine: Adulthood

-In 1982, at the age of 18, the Lépine family moved to Saint-Laurent, closer to his mother's work and to Lépine's new CEGEP.
+In 1982, when Lépine was 18, his family moved to Saint-Laurent, closer to his mother's work and to Lépine's new CEGEP.
 He lost contact with his school friend soon after the move.
-This period marks the beginning of the seven years which he described in his suicide note as having "brought [him] no joy".
+This period marks the beginning of the seven year period which he described in his suicide note as having "brought [him] no joy".

-In August 1982 Lépine began a two-year pre-university course in pure sciences at Cégep de Saint-Laurent, failing two courses in the first semester but improving his grades considerably in the second semester.
+In August 1982, Lépine began a two-year pre-university course in pure sciences at Cégep de Saint-Laurent.
+He failed two courses in the first semester but improved his grades considerably in the second semester.
 He worked part-time at the hospital where his mother worked, serving food and doing custodial duties.
 Lépine was seen as nervous, hyperactive, and immature by his colleagues.
 He developed an attraction to another employee, but he was too shy to act on his feelings.

 After a year at college, he switched from the university-destined science program into electronics technology, a three-year technical program geared more towards immediate employment.
 His teachers remembered him as being a model student, quiet, hardworking, and generally doing well in his classes, particularly those related to electrotechnology.
-There was an unexplained drop in his marks in the fall 1985 term and in February 1986, during the last term of the program, he suddenly and without explanation stopped attending classes, as a result failing to complete his diploma.
+There was an unexplained drop in his marks in the fall 1985 term.
+In February 1986, during the last term of the program, he suddenly and without explanation stopped attending classes, as a result failing to complete his diploma.